 This type of treatment is only used in pregnancy for the treatment of severe depression when other treatments are not having any effect and the risk of not treating symptoms (such as suicidal thoughts) outweighs the risk of the treatment itself.

-As this is a very specialist treatment, it can only be prescribed by a perinatal psychiatrist who generally performs the treatment alongside your obstetrician and a specialist obstetric anaesthetist.
+Electroconvulsive therapy is a very specialist treatment.
+It can only be prescribed by a perinatal psychiatrist who generally performs the treatment alongside your obstetrician and a specialist obstetric anaesthetist.
 Together, the specialist team will work to ensure the close monitoring of you and your unborn baby.
-The risks to the woman and baby from the treatment are low and, in many cases, is a life-saving treatment for women with severe depression in pregnancy.
+The risks to the woman and baby from the treatment are low.
+In many cases, is a life-saving treatment for women with severe depression in pregnancy.

 Find out about accessing treatment here.